course-details-portlet

 Knowledge - the students:

-• will acquire knowledge in central issues in clinical chemistry and will be able to document the quality of the laboratory's instruments and technical procedures
+• will gain knowledge of key topics in clinical chemistry and develop the ability to document the quality of laboratory instruments and technical procedures

 • will become acquainted with preanalytical sources of errors in laboratory medicine